cederstrom/blog/README.md

 You can see the results locally in production mode with `npm run serve`.

-The generated HTML and CSS files are minified.
-It will also removed unused CSS from [Tailwind CSS](https://tailwindcss.com).

 You can create an optimized production build with:

 ```